 National Weatherization Day: Local Impact in Blair County

-Over the last 41 years, DCED has weatherized more than 537,000 homes and attended to over 121,000 heating crisis emergencies.
+Over the last 44 years, DCED has weatherized more than 542,000 homes and resolved over 144,300 heating crisis emergencies.
 We spoke to a long-time partner of DCED, Sergio Carmona, Executive Director of the Blair County Community Action Agency (BCCAA), to learn about weatherization programs deployed at the local level.

 How does BCCAA improve the quality of life for its residents?